Last updated on August 19, 2026

 Mystic Forge | Illustration by Titus Lunter

 How do you use Future Sight effects in your decks?
 Are you running them as synergy pieces, or generic card draw engines?
-I’ve already seen your answers, but feel free to let me know in the comments below or over in the Draftsim Discord or on Twitter/X.
+I’ve already seen your answers, but feel free to let me know in the comments below or over in the Draftsim Discord.
+And check out The Daily Upkeep newsletter to stay up to date on all the latest MTG news.

 Thank you for making Draftsim your #1 stop for all things Magic!